jazibjohar/ai-text-structor/README.md

    - Source attribution and citation
    - Incremental learning capabilities

-These enhancements will enable the AI Engine to:
+These enhancements will enable the AI Text Structor to:
 - Process and understand large document collections
 - Provide more accurate and contextual responses
 - Support domain-specific knowledge bases